- Fulfill an upper-division technical elective for most majors (see below) or AREN 2050

 Students will receive bus and local train passes for the duration of the program.
 Bike rentals are also available and the entire city is accessible by bike.

-- Course: AREN 2050, Building Materials and Systems
+- Course: CVEN 3837, Building Materials and Systems

 - Credits: 3 credit hours

-- Approved for: In addition to fulfilling AREN 2050, the course counts as a technical elective (either upper or lower) for APPM, CBEN, CHEN, CVEN, EVEN, EPEN and MCEN majors.
+- Approved for: In addition to fulfilling CVEN 3837, the course fulfills an upper-division technical elective for APPM, CBEN, CHEN, CVEN, EVEN, EPEN and MCEN majors.
 For ENVD majors, the course fulfills ENVD 3115 or an ENVD elective.

 - Grading: This is a CU Boulder course, so you will receive letter grades